Zehelein/pg-transactional-outbox/lib/README.md

 timeout on how long the message is allowed to be processed (in milliseconds).
 This allows you to give more time to process "expensive" messages while still processing others on a short timeout.
-By default, it uses the configured `messageProcessingTimeout` or falls back to a 15-second timeout.
+By default, it uses the configured `messageProcessingTimeoutInMs` or falls back to a 15-second timeout.

 ### Message processing Transaction level strategy